 Wi-Fi is available throughout the hotel for free.
 There is also a library and business centre where books and computers are available 24 hours per day.

-The hotel's 'Classic Rooms' are designed to be suitable for disabled customers.
-They provide separate twins beds and a low bath.
-The also have doors wide enough for wheelchairs.
+The hotel's 'Classic Rooms' are designed to be suitable for customers with a disability.
+They provide separate twin beds and a low bath.
+They also have doors wide enough for wheelchairs.
 There is wheelchair access to the building at the main entrance on Calle Pintor Fortuny and lifts to all floors.